Committees are the decision-making bodies of the town council.

 Highways, Planning and Development

 Which has delegated powers to deal with planning matters.
-Westbury Town Council does not grant planning permission, but it is a statutory consultee meaning the planning authority (Wiltshire Council) must ask for the town council’s opinion.
+This commitee is often referred to as “H, P & D”.
+Westbury Town Council does not grant or refuse planning permission, but it is a statutory consultee meaning the local planning authority (Wiltshire Council) must ask for the town council’s opinion.

 Vice Chair: Cllr Gordon King

-Members: Cllrs: I Cunningham, S Hendry, M Kettlety, B Pyne, N Pyne, J Russ, S Kimmins, J Charles
+Members: Cllrs: M Sutton, M Kettlety, B Pyne, N Pyne, J Russ, S Kimmins, J Charles, W Jones, B Swan

 Policy and Resources